oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.4 - Definitive Public Access Fix
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.5 - Fix for Online Payments
--- Description: This version ensures public data access by granting explicit -- USAGE on the public schema and SELECT on the user_roles table to the -- postgres role.
-This allows SECURITY DEFINER functions owned by postgres -- to correctly query user_roles even when invoked by an anonymous user, -- which was the root cause of public pages failing to load settings.
--- It also includes all previous fixes for a complete, stable setup.
+-- Description: Adds a dedicated policy for the `service_role` to insert -- records into the `fee_payments` table.
+This is crucial for allowing -- server-side processes like Paystack webhooks and server actions to -- record payments, which was previously blocked by policies that -- only checked for 'admin' or 'student' roles.
 -- ==================================================================

 -- ==================================================================